lakkatv/lakka-website/content/articles/2017/10/11/lakka-21-rc5-released-with-improved-dolphin-support-and-experimental-asus-tinkerboard-support.md

   thumbnail: media/dolphin.jpg
 ---

-We are pround to announce the release of Lakka 2.1 RC5!
+We are proud to announce the release of Lakka 2.1 RC5!

 This version required a lot of team work.
 We merged LibreELEC 8.2 Bêta changes in Lakka.
 RetroArch also got updated, as well as all the emulators and other libretro cores.